DRAGON-01 Study Reveals Breakthrough in Gastric Cancer Treatment | ProLife Home Care

 The Challenge of Peritoneal Metastasis in Gastric Cancer

 Patients with peritoneal metastasis face dismal survival outcomes.
-Standard treatments—systemic chemotherapy or palliative care—offer limited benefit due to the poor penetration of drugs into the peritoneal cavity.
-There has been a significant need for a therapy that targets cancer cells more directly within the peritoneum, while still managing systemic disease.
+Standard treatments—systemic chemotherapy or palliative care—offer limited benefit due to poor drug penetration into the peritoneal cavity.
+There has been a significant need for therapy that targets cancer cells directly within the peritoneum, while also managing systemic disease.

 DRAGON-01 Study Design and Objective